 Details of the cases involving post-EP recurrence

 The clinical data of the cases involving recurrence after EP are shown in Table 4.
 There were 4 cases of recurrence after EP.
 In 20 follow-up cases of resected margin positive or uncertain cases, local recurrence was detected in 3 cases.
 In 21 resected margin negative cases, local recurrence was detected in 1 case.
 There was no significant difference in the local recurrence between resected margin positive/uncertain and negative cases (P = 0.34, 2-sided Fisher’s exact test).
 In the local recurrent cases, 3 of the primary lesions were diagnosed as adenomas after EP, and 1 was diagnosed as an adenocarcinoma.
 There was no significant difference in the local recurrence between adenomas and adenocarcinomas (P = 0.99, 2-sided Fisher’s exact test).
 The primary tumors ranged in size from 17 mm to 25 mm.
 The HM were positive and the VM were uncertain in 2 cases, the HM were positive and the VM were negative in 1 case, and both margins were negative in 1 case.
 There is no difference in the post-EP recurrence between the positive or uncertain HM and positive or uncertain VM.
-The duration of the period from EP to recurrence ranged from 1.0 to 6.3 mo.
+The duration of the period from EP to recurrence ranged from 1.0 mo to 6.3 mo.
 All of these cases were successfully treated with APC.
-The post-APC follow-up period lasted for 56.6 to 133.4 mo.
+The post-APC follow-up period lasted for 56.6 mo to 133.4 mo.

 DISCUSSION